Property laws vary from state to state, and confer certain ownership and inheritance rights to a spouse by default.

 The primary purpose for a prenuptial agreement is to designate and protect premarital assets (money and property belonging to each person before the union) and direct the division of marital assets upon separation or death.
 Evaluating whether a prenuptial agreement is beneficial, and discussing entering into one with your fiancé, can be difficult.

-The attorneys at The Mark Law Firm are here to help.
+The team at The Mark Law Firm is here to help.
 We advise and counsel you specifically on issues relating to prenuptial agreements, such as

 - Determining the ownership and division of property and award of alimony in case of divorce;